tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features and performance/08. Caching plugin/living-with-caching-plugin.md

 sometimes gets blocked.
 This means attack from forbedden countires would fail.
 As a consequence, blocking by country can still reduce the risk of infection.

+### How about Object Cache plugin? ###

+[WP_Object_Cache][ObjectCache] is a core class that implements an object cache.
+Although it stores all of the cache data to memory and makes them reusable within a request, it abandons them after response to a user agent.

+Unlike the previous full page cache plugins, object cache plugins such as [LiteSpeed Cache][LiteSpeed] on [OpenLiteSpeed Web Server][OpenLiteSpeed] and [Redis Object Cache][RedisCache] using [Redis][Redis] make verious "object" persistent.

 ### See also ###

 - [Validation timing][ValidTiming]